O2-CH4/O2-CH4.github.io/_pages/Gallery.md

 ---
 ## Flight Software Workshop (JHU APL) -- Maryland, U.S (March 2026)
 ---

-Attended the [19th Annual Flight Software Workshop](https://flightsoftware.org/workshop/FSW2026) at the Johns Hopkins Applied Physics Laboratory (JHU APL), which featured talks on spacecraft software, AI, autonomy, mission operations, and future space systems.
-I was also fortunate to join a restricted visit of selected APL facilities and receive a closer look at Dragonfly, including privileged technical information and a prototype flight-test demonstration.
-Dragonfly is NASA’s autonomous, nuclear-powered octocopter mission to Titan, Saturn’s largest moon.
-Scheduled for launch in July 2028 and arrival in late 2034, it is designed to study Titan’s habitability and investigate prebiotic chemistry relevant to the origins of life.
+Attended the [19th Annual Flight Software Workshop](https://flightsoftware.org/workshop/FSW2026) at the Johns Hopkins Applied Physics Laboratory, with talks on spacecraft software, AI, autonomy, mission operations, and future space systems.

+Also joined a restricted visit of selected APL facilities, including its mission control, some of its spacecraft qualification test beds, and, most uniquely, insights into NASA’s upcoming Dragonfly mission, which aims to send an autonomous, nuclear-powered octocopter to Titan as early as 2028.

-The workshop also gave me the opportunity to have inspiring conversations with highly talented and passionate people working on current and future space missions, while building new connections across the international space community.
-I hope to attend the next edition at NASA Goddard.
+Overall, the workshop was a great opportunity to meet space professionals from around the world and have insightful conversations with them.
+I hope to attend the next FSW edition at NASA Goddard.

 ---